cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 **Manage standby master**

 - To create the standby master (from the master server), use `gpinitstandby -s smdw`.
-- If the standby master falls out-of-sync, you can resynchronize it with `gpinitstandby -n`.
+- If the standby master falls out-of-sync, you can resynchronize it using `gpinitstandby -n`.
 - To remove the standby master, use `gpinitstandby -r`.

 After setting up the standby instance, you can query the `gp_segment_configuration` table.
 In the table output, the new standby instance will be visible, which is identified by a `content` value of `-1` and a `role` value of `'m'`.